 A study published in the Journal of Clinical Gastroenterology reported that taking peppermint oil can help get rid of trapped gas.

 Probiotics help to improve your digestive health by increasing the good bacteria in the intestines.
 A study published reported that probiotics can help to get rid of flatulence, bloating, abdominal pain, and distention.
+You can check out the best probiotics.

 Now that we have gone through 7 practical strategies to make yourself fart, let’s discuss some interesting things you probably didn’t know about farting.